Scipio in Millard County, Utah — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the Daughters of Utah Pioneers series list.
 A significant historical month for this entry is March 1869.

 Location.
 39° 14.767′ N, 112° 6.266′ W. Marker is in Scipio, Utah, in Millard County.
-Marker is on North State Street south of 100 North Street, on the right when traveling
+It is on North State Street south of 100 North Street, on the right when traveling south.
+Touch for map.
+Marker is in this post office area: Scipio UT 84656, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-Scipio Town Hall (within shouting distance of this marker); Rolling Out Of The Past (approx. 9.9 miles away); Holden (approx. 13 miles away); Heritage Bell (approx. 13.3 miles away); Cedar Springs Fort (approx. 13.4 miles away).
+At least 5 other markers are within 14 miles of this marker, measured as the crow flies: Scipio Town Hall (within shouting distance of this marker); Rolling Out Of The Past (approx. 9.9 miles away); Holden (approx. 13 miles away); Heritage Bell (approx. 13.3 miles away); Cedar Springs Fort (approx. 13.4 miles away).